Australia's Endeavour to Phase Out Coal and Gas with Renewable Energy

 In using Queensland solar resources, not only will it be possible to reduce carbon pollution, but it could also create 10 000 jobs for locals.
 Furthermore, this will improve our environment by decreasing Australia’s fossil fuel consumption and transitioning into renewable energy usage.
 This will also boost our economy with operations, installation, construction and maintenance projects.

 Similarly, Western Australia is already well on its way to phasing out coal-fired electricity, with the potential to be abolished by 2024.
-This is made possible with implementing renewable energy to power 80% of the states main power grid, according to ABC journalist Daniel Mercer.
+This is made possible by implementing renewable energy to power 80% of the states main power grid, according to ABC journalist Daniel Mercer.

 With the available technologies, Australia is in the position to make the pursuit of replacing coal and gas with renewable energy resources such as solar panels and wind energy.
 As a sunshine country with suitable weather conditions, rich in renewable energy resources, whereby using solar and wind energy is both cost-effective and environmentally beneficial, why would Australia say no?
 Implementing effective government policies is the next step to completely phasing out coal and gas.
 Without this support, welcoming renewables as the main source of future energy will remain difficult.